 - Payments to sanctioned individuals and/or entities, however, can result in significant penalties and applications for licenses to make such payments will be handled with a presumption of denial, which may be based on U.S. policy interests alone.

 - Cooperating with law enforcement is critical.
 The U.S. Government benefits because it can gather more information about these threat actors to help with prosecution.
 Although our clients are generally working with law enforcement, we are hearing that many companies are not reporting these incidents to the FBI.
-OFAC’s guidance is pushing companies to work with the FBI more closely.
+The advisory makes clear that OFAC is pushing companies to work with the FBI more closely.
 The benefit to the company is the threat information sharing, which could also include information about the origin of the threat actor.
 In addition, OFAC has identified early and continuing cooperation with law enforcement as a “significant mitigating” factor in an enforcement context.